home-assistant/home-assistant.io/source/_integrations/valve.markdown

 ## The state of a valve entity

-The valve entity can have the following states:
+The valve {% term entity %} can have the following states:

 - **Open**: The valve is fully open.
 - **Opening**: The valve is in the process of opening.